 Compensation is available to dock workers who pass “status” and “situs” tests.

 - Status Test — This test relates to the work an employee performs.
 In order to receive compensation under the LHWCA, at least some of an employee’s duties must be considered “maritime” work.

 - Situs Test — This test concerns the location where the employee generally works.
 Employees who work on, near, or around the water generally fall into this category.
 However, administrative positions at a port are not included.

 Employees who pass both tests may be eligible for disability payments, medical treatment, transportation costs, physical therapy, rehabilitation costs, and other compensation.

-The LHWCA also allows injured workers or their surviving family members to sue a third party for negligence that contributed to an injury or death.
+The LHWCA also allows injured maritime workers or their surviving family members to sue a third party for negligence that contributed to an injury or death.